Part-time-Dan/mod13-EcommerceBackend-DanWilson/README.md

 Clone this repository to a development environment like VScode.
 Install dependencies listed above.

 Start up a MySQL connection `mysql -u root -p` and enter personal credentials.
-A config file is provided to handle .env files as well.
+A config file is provided to handle ".env" files as well.

 **WARNING: VERIFY YOU DO NOT CURRENTLY HAVE AN ACTIVE DATABASE CALLED "ecommerce_db" BEFORE CONTINUING TO THE NEXT STEP.**